videointeractionguidance/videointeractionguidance.github.io/content/_index.md

       text: |
         <br>

         This is the portal for VIG practitioners to record data from time one, time two and optional 6 month follow up VIG meetings with clients.
+You'll also find resources to help introduce clients to VIG.

         <br>
         <br>